jmaister/excellentexport/README.md

 ### 3.0.0 (Work in progress)

 * XLSX support.
-This bumps the build size to 639 KB.
+This bumps the build size to 640 KB.
 * New API: ExcellentExport.convert(...)
+* Autogenerate download filename.
+* Data input from arrays or HTML Tables.
+* Multiple sheets for XLS or XLSX formats.

 ### 2.1.0 (24/09/2017)